huggingface/diffusers/docs/source/en/api/models/autoencoder_tiny.md

-# Tiny Autoencoder
+# Tiny AutoEncoder

-This Autoencoder was introduced in [this repository](https://github.com/madebyollin/taesd).
-It is tiny in shape and can decode the latents in a [`StableDiffusionPipeline`] or [`StableDiffusionXLPipeline`] almost instantly.
+Tiny AutoEncoder for Stable Diffusion (TAESD) was introduced in [madebyollin/taesd](https://github.com/madebyollin/taesd) by Ollin Boer Bohan.
+It is a tiny distilled version of Stable Diffusion's VAE that can quickly decode the latents in a [`StableDiffusionPipeline`] or [`StableDiffusionXLPipeline`] almost instantly.

-## Using with Stable Diffusion v-2.1
+To use with Stable Diffusion v-2.1:

 ```python
 import torch